OfficeDev/Office-Add-in-NodeJS-SSO/README.md

 _Completed Multitenant_ version allows you to use SSO with any microsoft account regardless of its domain.

+> **IMPORTANT**: Regardless of which version you use, you will need to trust a certificate for the localhost.
+Follow the instructions [here](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md), except that the `certs` folders for each of the versions in this repo is in the `/src` folder, not the root folder.

 ## Questions and comments

 We'd love to get your feedback about this sample.
 You can send your feedback to us in the *Issues* section of this repository.